Virginia Commission Services for Self-Insured Organizations

 The Workers' Compensation Act provides for the annual payment of a tax up to 3.25 percent of the basic manual insurance premium calculated by applying the manual premium rates effective on January 1 of the calendar year payroll reporting period.
 The assessment rate may fluctuate from year to year depending on the Commission's operating costs and fund requirements.
-For the assessment in January 2013, the rates were 2.25 percent for the Administrative Fund, .35 percent for the Uninsured Employer's Fund, and 0 percent for the Second Injury Fund.
+For the assessment in January 2014, the rates are 2.50 percent for the Administrative Fund, .20 percent for the Uninsured Employer's Fund, and 0 percent for the Second Injury Fund.
 (The respective maximum rates for the three funds are 2.5 percent, .50 percent, and .25 percent.)

 If approved, the applicant is issued a Certificate of Self-Insurance which remains in full force and effect until voluntarily surrendered or revoked by the Commission.
 The self-insurer must pay directly all benefits to which the employee is entitled under Virginia law.
 The Commission also requires that the self-insurer designate a single in-state representative who can meet the requirements specified in the 1991 directive on designated representatives.
 Requirements regarding addresses to be used for the routine handling of claims are included in Section 4 of that same directive.